AgkTF/screenEntertainmentGuide/to-do.md

 ✅ The search page

-☐ Add error boundary

-☐ clean up the console logs

-☐ Adjust the app for TV shows

 ✅ Pagination in search results

-☐ cannot click on footer icons
+✅ cannot click on footer icons

 ✅ Select the correct category for the movie requests

-☐ Similar movies sometimes aren't there, we need to handle this case

 ✅ show a placeholder image for the lazy-loaded images